- Home

 - Reuse your sign!
 Consider saving your yard sign for No Mow May next year or for different future use.
 You could attach a new message to them, use in school projects or use it to promote a special event.
 At the very least, save the wire stands to use for the next time you need to post signs or donate them to an organization that will use them.

-Please read the Frequently Asked Questions (FAQs) or contact the Public Works Department if you have questions at (920) 448-3535 or email DPW.
+Please read the Frequently Asked Questions (FAQs) below or contact the Public Works Department if you have questions at (920) 448-3535 or email DPW.

 Explore Resources